 The City passed an ordinance that granted control of Holden Park to the West Park Commission in 1927.
 Because the old town hall had housed a branch library for several years, the West Park Commissioners agreed to the construction of a new public library in the park, designed by architect Alfred S. Alschuler.
 At the same time, the West Park Commission also built a fieldhouse for the newly renamed Austin Town Hall Park.
 The large brick Georgian Revival-style building was influenced by Philadelphia's Independence Hall.
 The structure was designed by architects Michaelsen and Rognstad, who were also responsible for other notable buildings including the Garfield Park Gold Dome Building, the Humboldt and Douglas Park Fieldhouses, and the On Leong Chinese Merchant's Association Building in Chinatown.

-In 1934, Austin Town Hall Park became part of the Chicago Park District's portfolio, when the city's 22 independent park commissions merged into a single citywide agency.
-Title of Austin Town Hall Park was transferred to the Chicago Park District in 1957 pursuant to the Chicago Park and City Exchange of Functions Act.
+Austin Town Hall Park was transferred from the City to the Chicago Park District in 1957 pursuant to the Chicago Park and City Exchange of Functions Act.

 1st Thursday of the month, 12:30pm

 Out of an abundance of caution Park Advisory Council Meetings will be held virtually for the near future.
 Please contact the Austin Town Hall PAC for details.